 Easement over his property: Lee Leavenworth is willing to give an easement over his property to the association so people can access the open space.

-Assignment: Carolyn Dahlgren to draft agreement to be signed ASAP by Lee Leavenworth.
+Assignment: Carolyn Dahlgren to draft agreement to be signed by Lee Leavenworth and discuss with lawyer.

 Consultations:

-Lee Leavenworth is willing to provide legal consultation to the HOA.
+Lee Leavenworth is willing to provide consultation to the HOA on covenants, open space, history, water systems, etc.

 Review annual meeting: draft minutes